 - raspberry jelly (no seeds) – late July through August

 - grape jelly – anytime using store bought unsweetened Concord Grape Juice

 After those two big projects that make up the bulk of our canning pantry, I’m also looking ahead to making homemade dill pickles (a family favorite); peach, apple, and cherry pie filling; salsa; marinara; and tomato puree.
 I also want to try my hand at lacto-fermenting pickles.

 Over the last year, I have also pressure canned several vegetables, and I’d like to do more of that this year.
 Particularly jars of vegetable blends that can be added to soups or pot pie to make a meal come together more quickly.

 Outdoor DIY Projects

-My husband and I believe in doing things ourself whenever possible.
+My husband and I believe in doing things ourselves whenever possible.
 We will be building the garden beds for the children, and possibly another one for us.
-We are currently researching how to create a rain barrel system, how to build a top bar bee hive, and various ideas for vertical gardening around the bees.
+We are currently researching how to create a rain barrel system, how to build a top bar bee hive and various ideas for vertical gardening around the bees.

 In addition, we have plans to build our own three-bin compost pile this year so that we can start a larger scale compost production and stop purchasing compost from the local garden center.

 Our dream project may also happen this year if finances and other circumstances allow.
 We want to put in a paver patio and fire pit so that we can enjoy the outdoors.
 This would be a rather large undertaking as neither of us has ever done brick work like this, and we want it to not only look good for this season but for years to come.

 There are some general homemaking projects that I would like to complete this year.
 I already have a foundation for many of these projects, so it’s just a matter of putting the skills into action.